airbytehq/airbyte/docs/integrations/sources/instagram-migrations.md

 3. Select **Save changes** at the bottom of the page.
    3.1 Ensure the **Reset affected streams** option is checked.
    `note
-     Depending on destination type you may not be prompted to reset your data `
+     Depending on destination type, you may not be prompted to reset your data.
+     `
 4. Select **Save connection**.
    `note